pschatzmann/jupyter-openscad-kernel/README.md

 Any regular text in a cell is added to the SCAD code buffer.
 This allows you to build up an OpenSCAD model in multiple steps using Jupyter cells and document the design along the way.

 ## Preconditions
+- Jupyter or Jupyterlab should have been installed
 - Please make sure that openscad is installed on your system (e.g. with apt install openscad) and that it can be called on the command line:

 ```